Students Start Here!

 Going abroad to learn a language can significantly boost your language skills.
 If you are not going abroad to learn a language, think about whether you want to go to a country where English is the native language.
 If not, will you be comfortable getting around in a country where you do not speak the official language?
 It may be challenging at times, however, technology available today makes it much easier!
 Apps like Google Translate can be a lifesaver!
 It is also helpful to learn techniques to communicate with someone who does not speak the same language as you. wikiHow offers great tips.
 Click here to learn more.

 Studying abroad during your sophomore year is the best time to study abroad.
 It is easier to fit the courses abroad into your degree plan.
 When choosing your country, you will want to find out if the courses available in that country will allow you to progress in your degree.
 Don’t worry if you aren’t sure.
-The Office of Education Abroad is here to help you, and this is something you will discuss when you meet with the Education Abroad Coordinator.
+The Office of Education Abroad is here to help you, and this is something you will discuss when you meet with the Office of Education Abroad Advisor.

 What type of climate do you want to live in?
 Do you want to experience something very different than home, maybe see the northern lights; or is your ideal location somewhere warm and sunny with great beaches nearby?